fidelity/kconnect/docs/book/src/commands/use_eks.md

   # Discover EKS clusters using SAML with a specific role
   kconnect use eks --idp-protocol saml --role-arn arn:aws:iam::000000000000:role/KubernetesAdmin

+  # Discover an EKS cluster and add an alias to its connection history entry
+  kconnect use eks --alias mycluster

+  # Reconnect to a cluster by its connection history entry alias.
+  kconnect to mycluster

-  # List available connection history entries
+  # Display the user's connection history as a table.
   kconnect ls

-  # Reconnect to a cluster using a connection history entry ID
-  kconnect to ${entryId}

-  # Reconnect to a cluster using a connection history entry alias
-  kconnect to ${alias}

 ```